 - Disabled Access Credit The Disabled Access Credit provides a non-refundable credit of up to $5,000 for small businesses that incur expenditures for the purpose of providing access to persons with disabilities.
 An eligible small business is one that earned $1 million or less or had no more than 30 full time employees in the previous year; they may take the credit each and every year they incur access expenditures.
 Refer to Form 8826, Disabled Access Credit (PDF), for information about eligible expenditures.

 - Architectural/Transportation Tax Deduction This deduction (IRS Code Section 190, Barrier Removal) allows business of all sizes to take an annual deduction of up to $15,000 for expenses such as creating accessible parking; installing ramps and curb cuts; making telephones, water fountains and restrooms accessible; and widening walkways.
 It may also be used for vehicle adaptation.

-Small businesses that meet the criteria for the Small Business Tax Credit may use it and the Architectural/Transportation Tax Deduction together if the expenses incurred qualify.
+Small businesses that meet the criteria for the Disabled Access Credit may use it and the Architectural/Transportation Tax Deduction together if the expenses incurred qualify.